TrueLayer/truelayer-php/README.md

 $httpClient = new \GuzzleHttp\Client();
 ```

-You will also need to go to the TrueLayer console and create your credentials which you can then provide to the SDK
+You will also need to go to the TrueLayer console and create your credentials which you can then provide to the Client
 configurator:

 ```php